cbhacks/CrashEdit/README.md

 * System.Windows.Forms

 ## Installation ##
-Just unzip into a directory an run the exe.
+Just unzip into a directory and run the exe.

 ## Where To Get ##
 Source repo: https://github.com/ughman/CrashEdit